fbacall/rosrs_client/README.md

 [ref6]: http://rdf.rubyforge.org/raptor/ "Raptor RDF Parser Plugin for RDF.rb"

-Module `namespaces` provides definitions of URIs for namespaces and namespace terms used in RDF graphs.
-These are in similar form to the namespaces provided by the RDF library, but recognized terms are predeclared to that spelling mistakes can be detected.
+`namespaces` provides definitions of URIs for namespaces and namespace terms used in RDF graphs.
+These are in similar form to the namespaces provided by the RDF library.

+`folders` contains objects to represent and traverse RO's folder structure.

-Module `test_rosrs_session` is a test suite for all the above.
+`test_rosrs_session` is a test suite for all the above.
 It serves to provide regression testing for implemented functions, and also to provide examples of how the various ROSRS API functions provided can be accessed.

 ## API calling conventions